“And if the band you’re playing in starts playing different tunes / I’ll see you on the dark side of the moon”

 In a large skillet, heat the oil until shimmering.
 Add the onion and cook until browning but not caramelized.
 Add red pepper and poblano continue to saute until peppers are tender.
 Remove onions and peppers from the skillet and set aside.

 Add more oil and the mushrooms.
-Saute mushrooms until tender and releasing their juices.
+Saute mushrooms until tender and release their juices.
 Return onion and pepper mix to the skillet.
 Stir to combine thoroughly.
 Add the sauce to the skillet and stir thoroughly.
 Simmer until thick and saucy.

 When done, toast your chosen bread.
 Place some mustard on the bottom and top buns.
 Spoon the sloppy joe onto the bottom bun.
 Top with jalapeno pickle slaw and a few pickled carrots.
 Grab a ton of napkins and enjoy!